HTTP Full Form – Hypertext Transfer Protocol (HTTP), HTTP Definition, HTTP Methods, Idempotent, Non-Idempotent, And Safe, Unsafe Methods

 3. HTTP Methods or HTTP Verbs:

-HTTP Defines Some Methods Sometimes we referred to as HTTP Verbs
+HTTP Defines Some Methods Sometimes we referred to HTTP Verbs

-All HTTP Methods Names are Case Sensitive are
+All HTTP Methods Names are Case Sensitive is

 4. HTTP GET Method:

-The HTTP GET method can transfer the limited amount of data from the client to the server because data will send in the header.
+The HTTP GET method can transfer a limited amount of data from the client to the server because data will send in the header.

 The request parameter would be a string.
 The query string written in the URL is a key-value pair.
-The GET Method used for requesting the data from a specific source.
+The GET Method is used for requesting data from a specific source.

-GET a method to sends a limited amount of data because data can be sent or transferred in the header by passing URL parameters called query strings (key-value pairs).
+GET is a method to send a limited amount of data because data can be sent or transferred in the header by passing URL parameters called query strings (key-value pairs).

-GET request method is not secure because data visible in URL, and users can bookmark the requested data in the browser.
+The GET request method is not secure because data is visible in the URL, and users can bookmark the requested data in the browser.

-GET Method requested data is idempotent or called a safe Method, which means the second request rejected or fail until the response of the first request is delivered.
+GET Method requested data is idempotent or called a safe Method, which means the second request is rejected or fails until the response of the first request is delivered.

 5. HTTP POST Method: